hippocrat-dao/hippo-protocol/docs/docs/delegators/delegator-faq.md

 - 990 HPs in block provisions
 - 10 HPs in transaction fees.

-This amounts to a total of 1000 HPs and 100 Photons to be distributed among all staking pools.
+This amounts to a total of 1000 HPs to be distributed among all staking pools.

-Our validator's staking pool represents 10% of the total stake, which means the pool obtains 100 HPs and 10 Photons.
+Our validator's staking pool represents 10% of the total stake, which means the pool obtains 100 HPs.
 Now let us look at the internal distribution of revenue:

 - Commission = `10% * 80% * 100` HPs = 8 HPs
 - Validator's revenue = `20% * 100` HPs + Commission = 28 HPs